 Runners roll and climb past Guffy Campground\\ until reaching the high point for the section of 8,480 feet at 5.7 miles.
-Winding through a forest of Ponderosa, Jeffery Pine, and Spruce, runners are treated to a golden sunrise with views of the Los Angeles Basin and the Mojave Desert.
+Winding through the recovering forest, runners are treated to a golden sunrise with views of the Los Angeles Basin and the Mojave Desert.
 The peaks visible from Blue Ridge are Pine Mountain and Mt.
 San Antonio to the South, the antenna-clad Mt.
 Wilson to the far West, and Mt.
 Baden Powell to the Northwest (mile 17).
-Continuing West past Mountain High Ski Resort and Blue Ridge Campground\\, runners roll downhill to Highway 2 and cross the road to the Inspiration Point Aid Station at Mile 9.3, elevation 7,400'.
+Please be extra careful in this sensitive area to stay on trail, pack out your trash (including TP), and clean up after each other.
+Continuing West past Mountain High Ski Resort, runners approach Blue Ridge Campground\\ which is virtually unrecognizable.
+The rebuilt trail skirts around the large piles of burned logs and stays to the left of the paved campground road.
+Runners then roll downhill to Highway 2 and cross the road to the Inspiration Point Aid Station at Mile 9.3, elevation 7,400'.